 What class formats are available?

 This program is offered as a hybrid model of learning, providing maximum flexibility for working clinicians.
-During this one-year program, classes are held online and are organized in a series of five courses, totaling 12 semester hours delivered over three semesters (Summer, Fall, and Spring)(June-May).
-Two one-week long intensives are held on our campus in Denver, Colorado
+During this one-year program, classes are held online and are organized in a series of five courses, totaling 12 semester hours delivered over three semesters.
+Two one-week long intensives are held on our campus in Denver, Colorado compliment the online courses.

-• Through agreement with an OCS to provide mentorship for the Resident in Training (RiT) which can occur at their place of employment or at other locations that have a contracted agreement with RU
+• Through agreement with an OCS to provide mentorship for the Resident in Training (RiT) which can occur at their place of employment or at other locations that have a contracted agreement with Regis University

-• As part of their employment if they are at a site that is in partnership with the RUROPT and offer the Orthopaedic Residency to employees
+• As part of their employment if they are at a site that is in partnership with the RUROPT and offers the Orthopaedic Residency to employees

-• Residents in the RUROPT will have access to graduates/current Fellows-in-Training of the Regis Fellowship in OMPT which represents over 180 Orthopaedic Board Certified Specialists for potential mentorship throughout the United States
+• Residents in the RUROPT will have access to graduates/current Fellows-in-Training of the Regis Fellowship in OMPT which represents over 150 Orthopaedic Board Certified Specialists for potential mentorship throughout the United States.

 When do classes start?